Share via

 Purchase variance calculation.

 The standard cost is used when calculating variance and the amount to capitalize.
-Since the standard cost can be changed over time because of manual update calculation, you need a point in time when the standard cost is fixed for variance calculation.
-This point is when the inventory increase is invoiced.
+Because the standard cost can change over time due to manual update calculation, you need a point in time when the standard cost is fixed for variance calculation.
+This point is when you invoice the inventory increase.
 For produced or assembled items, the point when standard cost is determined is when the cost is adjusted.

-The following table shows how different cost shares are calculated for produced and assembled items when you use the Calculate Standard Cost function.
+The following table shows how different cost shares are calculated for produced and assembled items when you use the Calculate Standard Cost action.

-Standard Cost Single-Level Material Cost + Single-Level Capacity Cost + Single-Level Subcontrd.
+Standard Cost Single-Level Material Cost + Single-Level Material Non-Inventory Cost + Single-Level Capacity Cost + Single-Level Subcontrd.
 Cost + Single-Level Cap.
 Ovhd.
 Cost + Single-Level Mfg.
 Ovhd.
 Cost

 Single-Level Capacity Cost Not applicable Equation 2.